Prevalence of Obesity in Pets

 1. Change your pet’s diet

 A high protein diet rich in fibre can benefit your pet’s weight loss journey.
 High quality commercial food aimed for weight management are available.
 Dog’s energy requirement is 2-3% of body weight, protein requirement is 18% of diet while protein requirement of cats is 26% of diet .
 Schedule your pet’s meals and allocate them into 2 large meals and snacks in between.
-Supplements prescribed by your vet must also be taken to support a healthy diet and prevent nutritional deficiencies.
+Supplements prescribed by your veterinarian must also be taken to support a healthy diet and prevent nutritional deficiencies.

 1. Keep a check on your pet’s progress